AtmolanderMimi/basm/book/src/built-in-instructions.md

 3. Return to step 1

-Unlike most other operations WHNE does not consume the value of the cell it checks, meaning you don't have to reinitialise the cell after each check.
+Unlike most other operations WHNE does not consume the value of the cell it checks, meaning you don't have to reinitialize the cell after each check.

 **Example:** The fact that the cell is not consumed makes it easy to create something like a counter